 Distribution phase is characterized by a rapid price change, because at the moment, one of the parties (buyers or sellers) strongly dominates the market, pushing the price.
 In fact, the distribution stage is the search for a fair price where buyers and sellers will be in a state of balance again.

 At the same time, the distribution stage does not always come from the accumulation stage.
-The key trigger can be any economic or financial news like interest rate change, export/import balance change, etc. i.e., all that somehow affects on the traders’ decisions.
+The key trigger can be any economic or financial news like interest rate change, export/import balance change, etc. All that somehow affects the traders’ decisions, sometimes significantly in form of imbalance.
+Power Trades tool can catch such events.

-For example, a year report of grain harvest directly affects the value of the corresponding grain futures.
+For example, a yearly report of grain harvest directly affects the value of the corresponding grain futures.
 The report on the change in natural gas reserves accordingly affects gas futures and so on.

 It's no secret that the price change is depending on a change in the supply-demand ratio.
 If buyers dominate the market, then the price moves up and vice versa.